braph-software/BRAPH-2/README.md

 ## Welcome to BRAPH 2.0

 BRAPH 2.0 is designed to facilitate the analysis of brain connectivity using various neuroimaging modalities and cutting-edge techniques.
 It enables researchers to assess brain organization with multimodal data and advanced tools such as deep learning.
-BRAPH 2.0 provides an extensive set of analysis pipelines accessible through a graphical user interface (GUI) and sample scripts, allowing users to perform ready-to-use analyses or develop customized pipelines for their specific needs.
+BRAPH 2.0 provides an extensive set of analysis pipelines accessible through a graphical user interface (GUI) and through sample scripts, allowing users to perform ready-to-use analyses or develop customized pipelines for their specific needs.

 ### Installation

 To install BRAPH 2.0, follow these steps:

 1. Ensure that you have **MATLAB R2022a or a later version** installed on your system.
-BRAPH 2.0 is compatible with the versions of MATLAB for Microsoft Windows, macOS, and Linux operating systems.
+BRAPH 2.0 is compatible with the versions of MATLAB for Microsoft Windows, MacOS, and Linux operating systems.

 2. Make sure you have the following toolboxes installed in MATLAB:
-    * **Statistics and Machine Learning Toolbox** (required)
+    * **Statistics and Machine Learning Toolbox** (required for most pipelines)
     * **Parallel Computing Toolbox** (optional)
     * **Deep Learning Toolbox** (optional, for deep learning analysis)